evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_awd/_index.md

 You can choose between two sound systems on the Chevrolet Equinox EV AWD.

-- With the Lyric sound system, you get seven speakers with a max system output of  watts.
+- **Lyric sound system**: This system features seven speakers and delivers a maximum output of  watts.
-- With the Lyric sound system, you get seven speakers with a max system output of  watts.
+- **Lyric sound system**: This system features seven speakers and delivers a maximum output of  watts.

-The model has 5 USB-C connections as standard.
+Additionally, the model includes 5 USB-C connections as standard.

 ## Lights